scil/LaravelFly/readme.md

 header | Laravel Api: $response->header
 setcookie | Laravel Api: $response->cookie

-### Mode Hash
+### Mode Map

-Mode Hash uses coroutine, so different requests can be handled by server concurrently.
+Mode Map uses coroutine, so different requests can be handled by server concurrently.
 Suppose the server is handling a request, meet `co::sleep(3)` , then it goes to handle another request, later go back to the first request.

 The basic services have been converted to be Coroutine Friendly and some tests have added to make sure the converted files can follow Laravel's new releases.